Oklahoma Restaurant Association - Event Information

 Branden was born in Modesto, California and made his way to Missouri with his family in 2005, where he discovered his love for all things culinary.
 After earning his A.A.S. of Culinary Arts, Branden quickly excelled in his career holding the title of Executive Sous Chef and Executive Chef of well-known restaurants in Springfield, MO and the surrounding area.
 He also spent a year as a culinary instructor at Victory Trade School.
 Branden has completed stages in Michelin star restaurants in NYC, competed in various cooking competitions and received specialized training at the Culinary Institute of America.
 Most recently, he placed second in the Wright Chef Competition in Bartlesville, OK which connected him to the Tulsa and OK culinary community.
 In November 2018, Branden accepted the position of Chef de Cuisine at Smoke.
 Woodfire Grill in Owasso and made the move from Missouri with his wife, Olivia, and two dogs, Haily and Bocephus.

-Chef Kevin Lee Chef and Culinary Director, Social Order Restaurant Group
+Chef Kevin Lee Chef and Culinary Director, The Social Order Dining Collective

 Theron was born in Lawrence, Kansaw and moved to Oklahoma at the age of four, where he was raised in Sulphur.
 Spending time in the kitchen with his mother Theron developed a passion for food, but it was after a family trip to France that he really decided to pursue that passion.
-He graduated with honors from Sulphur High School in 2004 and attended East Central University in Ada for 2 years before enrolling at OSU Institute of Technology in Okmulgee for Culinary Arts.
-In 2008 he graduated from OSUIT Phi Theta Kappa and President’s Honor Roll.
+He graduated from Sulphur High School in 2004 and attended East Central University in Ada for 2 years before enrolling at OSU Institute of Technology in Okmulgee for Culinary Arts.
 After graduating from culinary school he moved to Tulsa to pursue his career in the culinary arts.
 Working at several locations in Tulsa, he received his first Sous Chef at The Summit Club, where he started out as a cook and worked his way through the ranks.
-He is currently at The Artesian Hotel.
+He is currently at Springs at The Artesian Hotel.

 Chef Dominic Trapanese Chef, The Skirvin Hilton Hotel